openvinotoolkit/open_model_zoo/demos/multi_camera_multi_target_tracking_demo/python/README.md

 2. All embeddings are passed to tracker which assigns an ID to each object.
 3. The demo visualizes the resulting bounding boxes and unique object IDs assigned during tracking.

+> **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
+If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with the `--reverse_input_channels` argument specified.
+For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).

 ## Preparing to Run

 ### Installation of Dependencies